zxdavb/evohome-async/README.md

 Python client to _asynchronously_ access the [Total Connect Comfort](https://international.mytotalconnectcomfort.com/Account/Login) RESTful API.

-It is loosely based upon https://github.com/watchforstock/evohome-client, but async-aware.

 It provides support for Resideo TCC-based systems, such as **Evohome**, **Round Thermostat**, **VisionPro** and others:
  - it supports _only_ EU/EMEA-based systems, please use (e.g.) [somecomfort](https://github.com/mkmer/AIOSomecomfort) for US-based systems
  - it provides Evohome support for [Home Assistant](https://www.home-assistant.io/integrations/evohome) and other automation platforms